Complied by: Asma Khalid

 STRATEGIC VISION INSTITUTE (SVI), ISLAMABAD

-Strategic Vision Institute (SVI) organized an In-house Seminar on “A Review of 28th NSG Plenary: Future of India-Pakistan NSG Membership” on July 23, 2018.
+Strategic Vision Institute (SVI) organized an In-house Seminar on “.
 The objective of conducting this In-house Seminar was to critically analyse the outcomes of 28th NSG Plenary meeting, which took place on 14-15 June 2018 in Jūrmala (Latvia), and also to discuss future prospects of South Asian aspirants to the NSG membership.
 The discussion was chaired by Dr. Zafar Iqbal Cheema, President/Executive Director, SVI.
 The guest speakers included Amb.
 (R) Zamir Akram (Former Permanent Representative of Pakistan to the United Nations in Geneva), Mr. Muhammad Kamran Akhtar (DG Disarmament, MOFA), and Dr. Tughral Yamin (Associate Dean, Centre for International Peace & Stability, NUST).

 Dr. Zafar Iqbal Cheema (President/Executive Director SVI) formally inaugurated the session